 We experienced that ourselves quite often.
 While in Rome, getting a clear shot of Trevi Fountain was a challenge.
 The ever-present crowds made it impossible.
 We opted not to go inside the Colosseum as we didn’t want to stand in a massive lineup.
 Same thing in Paris.
 Lineups everywhere.
 People everywhere.
 Loud and drunk idiots littering the streets, having little respect for the places they are trashing.

 Lack of regulations and oversight

 Possibilities of capitalizing on tourism often outpace the regulations and oversight.
 Often, locals take matters into their own hands with hopes of making money off visitors.
 While their entrepreneurial spirit might seem like a good idea, it often has negative results.
 Motivated by quick cash, many locals scam tourists, especially those who don’t understand the local language and customs.
-Many people have been duped by the seemingly friendly locals.
+The seemingly friendly locals have duped many people.

 Lack of regulation also leads to animal abuse for tourist entertainment.
 Unsuspecting tourists pose with drugged animals, ride on them and overlook the chains they are in.
 Lack of environmental responsibility damages the local ecosystem for wildlife and the people who live there.
 Careless disregard for safety also puts everyone at risk.

 This seriously devalues destinations and undermines the visitor experience.
 There is no coherent system in place that ensures that revenue improves the lives of locals.
 Instead, it’s a self-serving system that causes more damage than good.